 The WRP posts information about on-the-ground watershed improvement projects, events, and volunteer opportunities on Facebook and Instagram.
 We invite you to “Like” or “Follow” us in order to stay posted on our work to improve the long-term health of the White River and its watershed.

-The WRP depends on contributions of time and money to support our on-the-ground work in the watershed.
+The WRP depends on contributions of time and money to support our on-the-ground work to improve the White River.
 Please support our good work by making a donation today!

 Select the “Donate” button on the right-hand side of this page to donate via credit card or PayPal.